DuPAL-PAL-DUmper/DuPAL_Analyzer/docs/analysis.md

 o15.oe = i1 & i6 & i7 & /i9
 ```

-Most of the chips have their PROM set to **read-protected** once programmed, meaning their content cannot be trivially recovered and leaving a party interested in the recovery with just a few options:
+Once programmed, most of the chips have their PROM set to **read-protected**, meaning their content cannot be trivially recovered and leaving a party interested in the recovery with just a few options:

 - Decapping the chip and using a microscope to analyze the PROM
-- There are stories around where a PROM can be glitched to disable read protection, but I've never found the details
+- There are stories around where a PROM can be glitched to disable read protection, but I've never found meaningful details
 - **Blackbox analysis**

 This tool aims to automate part of the process for the last of these options.